2026-2028 Catalog

 International (Foreign) Student Admission Requirements

 The CSU must assess the academic preparation of foreign students.
 For this purpose, "foreign students" include those who hold U.S. temporary visas as students, exchange visitors, or in other non-immigrant classifications.
 The CSU uses separate requirements and application filing dates in the admission of "foreign students".
 All graduate and post-baccalaureate applicants, regardless of citizenship, whose native language is not English and whose preparatory education was principally in a language other than English must demonstrate competence in English.
-Those who do not possess a bachelor’s degree from a post-secondary institution where English is the principal language of instruction must take either the Test of English as a Foreign Language (TOEFL), the International English Language Testing system (IELTS) exam, or another exam as indicated and approved by Cal Poly Admissions.
+Those who do not possess a bachelor’s degree from a U.S. accredited post-secondary institution where English is the primary language of instruction must take either the Test of English as a Foreign Language (TOEFL), the International English Language Testing system (IELTS) exam, Duolingo, or another exam as indicated and approved by Cal Poly Admissions.
+For minimum scores, please visit this website.

 The process for filing an international application can be found at Cal Poly Admissions International Student.